-The composition of other assets at September 30, 2015 consisted of the following:
+The composition of other assets at September 30 consisted of the following:

-Prepaid mortgage insurance premiums Advances under agreements with healthcare professionals, net \$ 268,226 218,078 Total noncurrent other assets \$ 486,304
+2016 2015 Prepaid mortgage insurance premiums Interest in multi-provider liability insurance company Advances under agreements with healthcare professionals, net \$ 244,704 \$ 650,805 168,069 268,226 886,297 218,078 Total noncurrent other assets \$ 1,063,578 \$ 1,372,601

 During 2015, conditions arose that caused the Medical Center to evaluate the carrying value of the intangibles associated with the purchase of King's Daughter's Hospital.
 The Medical Center determined carrying value exceeded the fair value.
 Management recognized an impairment loss of \$1,662,677 during fiscal year 2015.
-The loss is reflected in other operating expenses on the accompanying statement of revenue, expenses and changes in net position.
+The loss is reflected in other operating expenses on the accompanying statements of revenue, expenses and changes in net position.

 The Medical Center has an investment in a multi-provider liability insurance company.
 The Medical Center's ownership in the company is not significant; however, the Medical Center has the ability to exercise influence over the company through the Medical Center's membership on the company's Board Nomination Committee and other key committees.
 Consequently, this investment is accounted for under the equity method.
-The carrying value of this investment for 2015 approximates \$886,000.
-During 2010, the Medical Center elected to not participate in the multi-provider liability insurance company.
-The Medical Center's interest will be returned in installments over future periods in accordance with the operating agreement beginning fiscal year 2014 through fiscal year 2016.
-The Medical Center is expected to receive \$886,297 during fiscal year 2016 related to its interest.
-This amount is included in other current assets on the accompanying statement of net position.
+During 2010, the Medical Center elected to no longer participate in the multi-provider liability insurance company.
+The Medical Center's interest will be returned in installments over future periods in accordance with the operating agreement beginning fiscal year 2014 through fiscal year 2018.